 Amongst all we have look forward for the method which is least demanding and favorable to be opted in laboratories with restricted resources.
-One such method was suggested by Zang et al which is based on colorimetric estimation of NTBI with the use of Bathophenanthroline (BPS) as a chromogen, it was modulated by Nilsson et al who suggested the use BPS as a chelator as well as chromogen.
-BPS has been used as a key ingredient in these methods which traces the forms of NTBI reacting with it.
-This BPS detectable portion may or may not be complete NTBI portion due to the heterogenicity of NTBI fractionsreported by researchers.
+One such method was suggested by Zang et al which is based on Bathophenanthroline (BPS) was first used for colorimetric determination of NTBI, but this method was modified by Nilsson et al., who proposed using BPS not only as a chromogen but also as a chelator13,25.
+BPS has been employed as a significant element in these approaches which traces the forms of NTBI interacting with it.
+Due to the heterogeneity of NTBI fractions reported various researchers26, it is unclear whether or whether this BPS detectable part represents the whole NTBI fraction.